Ivy-Apps/ivy-wallet/docs/Architecture.md

 - No need to use complex `combine` and `flattenLatest` Flow APIs.
 - You have access to `LaunchedEffect`, `remember` and the entire Compose runtime.
-- The above results in a simple and not nested code.
+- The above leads to a simple, straightforward and not nested code.

 ## Modularization: by screen/feature